aviationexam/daktela-http-client/README.md

   public async Task CallApiGetList(CancellationToken cancellationToken = default) {
-    var responseMetadata = new TotalRecordsResponseMetadata();
+    var responseBehaviour = new TotalRecordsResponseBehaviour();
+    // or you can simply use an empty response behavior as follow var emptyResponseBehaviour = ResponseBehaviourBuilder.CreateEmpty();

     await foreach(
       var contact in _contactEndpoint.GetContactsAsync(
         RequestBuilder.CreatePaged(new Paging(0, 20)),
         RequestOptionBuilder.CreateAutoPagingRequestOption(false),
-        responseMetadata,
+        responseBehaviour,
         cancellationToken
       ).WithCancellation(cancellationToken)
     )